I often hear about how coaches in the college game really care about their kids. If you truly believe that, purchase then this should interest you.

-Meet Jim Boeheim, winner of the 2003 National Championship.
+Meet Jim Boeheim, order winner of the 2003 National Championship.

 Paul Harris didnâ€™t declare for the NBA Draft but someone declared for him.
 Syracuse University issued a press release stating that Harris declared for the Draft.
 Concerning his entrance of the NBA Draft, Harris told the Post Standard â€œI didnâ€™t know a thing about it, I didnâ€™t do that.
 I donâ€™t have a clue who actually did it.â€